Featuring more than 2000 lakes and 500 portages, Quetico Provincial Park is a canoe tripping paradise.

 August is the busiest month in Quetico, with the warmest weather and a low amount of bugs.
 Fishing is still possible.
 Reservations are in highest demand so be sure to book early.

 The first weekend in September is busy (Labour Day holiday).
 After this, the park becomes quieter.
-Enjoy pleasant weather, less visitors, great fishing and very few mosquitoes.
+Enjoy pleasant weather, fewer visitors, great fishing and very few mosquitoes.

 Planning a Quetico canoe trip route